Hours & Fees

 Know Before You Go

-Effective Sept.
-29, 2021: Bill Baggs Cape Florida State Park remains extremely busy, especially on weekends.
-Please plan to arrive early as certain parking lots will close once capacity is reached and will not reopen for at least two hours.
+Bill Baggs Cape Florida State Park is extremely busy on weekends and holidays.
+Please plan to arrive early as the park will close once capacity is reached and will not reopen for at least two hours.
 When the park is closed due to capacity, there will be no entry to vehicles, pedestrians or bicyclists.
-Due to high weekend visitation, shelter rentals must be made Monday through Friday at the ranger station entrance.
+Due to high weekend visitation, shelter rentals and new annual passes must be done Monday through Friday at the ranger station entrance.
 Access to the lighthouse tower and keeper’s cottage are only during tour times; no additional fees or reservations needed.
 Golf carts shall be treated as a regular vehicle and may not be driven on sidewalks, trails, service roads or off-road.

 The park is open 8 a.m. until sundown, 365 days a year.

 - $8 per vehicle (two to eight people).